 Adults are also more likely to suffer a mild fever, earache, tiredness and headache.
 Cold symptoms develop over one or two days and gradually get better after a few days.
 Some colds can last for up to two weeks.

-Dr Jojo Mampilly, local GP and board member of Basildon and Brentwood CCG says: “Unfortunately, colds and flu are an unpleasant part of winter.
+Local GP Dr Jojo Mampilly says: “Unfortunately, colds and flu are an unpleasant part of winter.
 No one likes to be ill so whether you’re normally fit and well or if you have an underlying health condition it’s important to take notice of what your body’s telling you.

 “If you do start to feel ill the best thing to do is visit your local pharmacist for advice on cold and flu remedies that will help you feel better.
 If you’re taking other medication make sure you tell the pharmacist so that they can give you remedies that won’t interfere with your medication.
 Also take lots of rest and drink plenty of fluids.”